uCV-team/ucv-online/README.md

 * PostgreSQL (10+)
 * Yarn

-For Rails version and gems see Gemfile.
+For Rails version and gems see the Gemfile.

 ## Setup